 - maintaining tone, mood, style, and authorial voice or level of formality

-Editing to ensure correctness, accuracy, consistency, and completeness.
+This type of editing ensures correctness, accuracy, consistency, and completeness.
 It includes:

 - checking for consistency and continuity of mechanics and facts